Who smoked real cigarettes in Peaky Blinders?

 Q: What is the significance of smoking in Peaky Blinders?

-A: Smoking is used as a visual tool to enhance the characters’ personalities and convey their attitudes and emotions.
+A: Smoking is used as a visual tool to enhance the characters’ personalities and convey their emotions.
 It adds to the gritty and atmospheric setting of the show.

 Q: Are the actors smoking real cigarettes?

-A: Yes, smoking was prevalent during the time period in which Peaky Blinders is set.
-It was a common habit among both men and women, and the show accurately reflects this aspect of the era.
+A: Smoking was a common habit during the early 20th century, and Peaky Blinders aims to depict the era authentically.
+Additionally, smoking serves as a visual cue to establish the characters’ identities and add depth to their portrayals.

 In conclusion, smoking is a significant element in Peaky Blinders, with various characters using cigarettes to enhance their personas.
-The show’s attention to detail and historical accuracy make smoking an integral part of the overall atmosphere and character development.
+From Thomas Shelby’s iconic cigarette to Aunt Polly’s enigmatic allure, smoking plays a crucial role in shaping the show’s atmosphere and character development.